 Before you start playing your hacker music in your head, take a step back to think about the type of Wi-Fi you’re hacking.
 Different types of Wi-Fi have different methods of protection, and so, different ways to crack them.
 Generally speaking, there are two types of security systems.
 The older version is a WPE.
 WPEs are a little easier to crack because they utilize older technology.
 The method of cracking this kind of network is also less aggressive, so it takes a little less time.

-On the other hand, you have WPAs and WPA2s.
-These types of network security models are the best in the market currently.
+On the other hand, you have WPAs WPA2 or WPA3, these types of network security models are the best in the market currently.
 They use more complex methods of protection and are really great at keeping intruders out.
 Unfortunately, that means a hacker like you has more trouble getting into the system.
 The method for cracking the code in this case is also more aggressive and labor-intensive for your computer.
 That leaves more chances for your own system to fail and shut down in the process.
 That being said, both methods are a bit tricky and require some level of patience to get through them.
-In this article, we’re going to take a look at how you can hack WPE, WPA, and WPA2 networks.
+In this article, we’re going to take a look at how you can hack WPE, WPA, WPA2 and WPA3 networks.

 2 Methods to Hack WiFi Password Successfully

 1. Using WiFi Cracko application to Hack a Wi-Fi Password